How I Handled Working In A Prison For Men Who Harmed Women

 Advertisement

 Even now, four years after leaving the prison service, I’m still less trusting of people in general as a result of what I read about and heard.
-Looking back, there were many aspects of the job I enjoyed – it was rewarding at times, there was never a dull moment and I learned a lot about psychology and criminal behaviour.
+Looking back, there were many aspects of the job I enjoyed.
+It was rewarding at times, there was never a dull moment and I learned a lot about psychology and criminal behavior.
 The team I worked with were amazing and we remain good friends.
 Even knowing how the job affected me, I wouldn’t change my decision to work there.

 Advertisement